Research Your Sports Bets

 The one underlying similarity between all successful sports gamblers is that they spend the time and effort to properly research a game before they bet it.

-When researching your wager before a particular game, there are no shortcuts in gambling.
+There are no shortcuts in gambling when researching your wager before a particular game.
 Information is king and is the ultimate tool to help you along the journey of making your final decision on which bet to make.

 Traditional stats are the common statistics we associate with each major sport.
 In baseball, we are talking about batting average, home runs, RBI’s, and several others.
 In football, it’s passing yards, rushing yards, points for and against, just to name a few.